 Generally, a stock that falls below its opening level may require further “price discovery,” meaning it could drop further until it reaches a point where it’s considered fairly valued.
 Alternatively, when a stock jumps above its opening price, it’s sometimes perceived as a bullish sign that investors want more and are willing to pay up.

 In many cases, it may be prudent to just wait until after a stock starts trading—in other words, let the dust settle.
 Remember, once a stock is public, it’s out in the market spotlight with its peers.
 The days, weeks, and months following an IPO will typically reveal whether it was priced well and what kind of growth prospects might lie ahead.

 Some simple trading logic can be built around an IPO.
-Investors can simply wait for a day, or a few days, after the IPO starts trading on the open market.
+Investors might consider simply waiting for a day, or a few days or longer, after the IPO starts trading on the open market.
 They can then determine potential entry and exit points based on their observations and understanding of technical analysis, as well as what’s appropriate for their risk tolerance.

-Of course, the drawback of waiting for an IPO to start trading could mean missing out on the initial pop from the offering price.
+Of course, the drawback of waiting for an IPO to start trading could mean missing out on a possible initial pop from the offering price.
 But guess what?
 A pop could be a pop up or a pop down.
 Not all IPOs pop.
 Some just fizzle.